Raspberry Pi Accessories

 If you’re looking for a Pi-Top unboxing and assembly guide, then look no further.
 In this guide, I take a look at the contents of the kit and how to put this Raspberry Pi laptop together.
 For those who don’t know the Pi-Top is a Raspberry Pi laptop that you put...read more

 In this guide, I am taking a look at the official Raspberry Pi touchscreen.
 This screen is perfect for anyone looking for a touch solution for their next project or would just like to extend the Pi’s functionality.
 Throughout this guide, I will take you through...read more

 In this Kano kit review, I take a look at Raspberry Pi kit that is designed as an education tool for coding for kids.
 This kit has been out for a while and was launched by successful Kickstarter, in this review I will go over the contents of the kit and any pros and...read more

-Now there are plenty more excellent cases on the market, but these are in my opinion are the five coolest Raspberry Pi cases.
+Now there are plenty more exceptional cases on the market, but these, in my opinion, are the coolest Raspberry Pi cases.
 Each of these cases has their pros and their cons which I'll go through briefly below.
-I will highlight functionality issues that you might...read more
+In this roundup.
+I will highlight some of the functionality...read more

 If you’re after other Raspberry Pi information be sure to check out our many great tutorials, projects and much more on this website.